Woody4618/bar/README.md

 You can also setup the script in the autostart of the raspberry pi via a service.
 See the readme in the raspberry folder for detailed explanation.

-## Development

-The project consists of four main components:

-1. Solana Program (`programs/solana-bar/`):

-   - Handles bar initialization
-   - Manages product and receipt accounts
-   - Processes purchases

-2. Web Interface (`app/`):

-   - Bar setup and management
-   - Product configuration
-   - QR code generation for purchases

-3. Raspberry Pi Service (`raspberry/`):

-   - Monitors receipt account
-   - Displays product information on OLED
-   - Plays sound notifications on receipts changes

-4. Telegram notifications:
-   - Sends notifications to a specific channel when a purchase is made
-   - This is done via a [Helius webhook](https://docs.helius.dev/data-streaming/webhooks) that calls the end point api/webhooktg
-   - This api endpoint parses the anchor events out of the transactions and then uses the Telegram token to send a message to the channel that is configured in the bar setup

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-_For detailed Raspberry Pi setup, troubleshooting, and advanced configuration, see [`raspberry/README.md`](raspberry/README.md)._

-# Manual Raspberry pi setup
+## Manual Raspberry Pi Setup

 If you do not want to use the Setup script in the Rasperry folder you can perform the steps manually.

 I recommend increasing swap space on the pi because the Js scripts are quite memory hungry.
 Especially when you also want to remote code on the raspbery.
 You can measure CPU and memory usage with: